carbonatedgatorade/quartz/content/03 The People/01 Player Characters/Lu Límnē.md

 Draft: "False"
 ---

-*Was engaged once with a member of a royal family, but ultimately it ended.*
+*Was once engaged to be wed to a member of one of the royal families, but ultimately it didn't pan out.*

 | STR | DEX | WIL |
 | --- | --- | --- |